kemitchell/work.kemitchell.com/index.md

 I do not advise on employment law matters.

-I do not prosecute patents.
+I do not apply for patents.

 With very rare, short-term exception, I do not take employee, officer, director, or other titles at clients.